LOYOLA UNIVERSITY CHICAGO

 Pre-requisites: ENGR 341 and ENGR 341L, each with a minimum grade of C-

 This is the second semester of a three-semester Specialty course series for students specializing in Biomedical Engineering.
 During the first four weeks, students increase their programming skills through exposure to recurrence solving, sorting, and data structures.
 They then learn how design and verify medical device software using model-based engineering.
-Restricted to Engineering Science majors.
+Restricted to Engineering majors.
 Concurrent enrollment in ENGR 381.

 Design a medical device through model-based engineering concepts